GoogleChrome/web.dev/src/site/content/en/learn/images/jpeg/index.md

 Describing a gradient using JPEG-style encoding is much, much more efficient:

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/ttnejYz6sQKRpzv1v8cl.png", alt="An eight-by-sixteen grid of green blocks ranging in hue from light to dark", width="800", height="402" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/ttnejYz6sQKRpzv1v8cl.png", alt="An eight-by-sixteen grid of green blocks ranging in hue from light to dark.", width="800", height="402" %}

 > Block one is #00CC00.
 Block two is a gradient from #00CC00 to #005500.